alexandergrib/ms2/README.md

 - Sometimes warning in console show-up about security for API
     - error disappear on the page refresh

+- Console displaying: "Error with Permissions-Policy header: Unrecognized feature: 'interest-cohort'."
+    - don't know where this one coming from, need to investigate it.

 # Credits
 - Full credits for the game to [Frank's Laboratory](https://www.youtube.com/channel/UCEqc149iR-ALYkGM6TG-7vQ)